BeyondTrust/pbis-open/README.md

 and/or prevent user authentication.
 Use caution when modifying existing settings.

-## PBIS Service Manager
+## BeyondTrust AD Bridge  Service Manager

-The PBIS Service Manager (lwsmd) provides a service control architecture for starting and stopping all PBIS daemons and drivers based on a dependency graph.
+The AD Bridge Service Manager (lwsmd) provides a service control architecture for starting and stopping all AD Bridge daemons and drivers based on a dependency graph.

 The lwsmd daemon itself is managed using the standard SysV init
 script:

     $ /etc/init.d/lwsmd start
     * Starting PBIS Service Manager: lwsmd              [ OK ]

 Only the registry service (lwregd) is hard coded to be started initially.
 The user space CLI for managing services is the "lwsm"